 Yarrabi Bamirr (meaning 'walk tall' in the Ngunnawal language) was officially launched in mid-2017 at Winnunga Nimmityjah Aboriginal Health and Community Services.
 This approach uses a family-centric model of service support with Aboriginal and Torres Strait Islander families, to improve life outcomes and reduce or prevent contact with the criminal justice system.
-The program is delivered by Aboriginal and Torres Strait Islander community organisations and targeted at families with children.
+As of June 2019, there are three Aboriginal services delivering this trial - Winnunga Nimmityjah Aboriginal Health and Community Services, Aboriginal Legal Service NSW/ACT, and Mulleun Mura (meaning Eagle in Ngunnawal and based at the Women's Legal Service).